profmikegreene/conference-proposals/drafts/educause-2018.md

 ### Additional Presenter Qualifications
 Max Words: 300 Provide a brief bio for each presenter (maximum of 3) covering the scope of professional responsibilities, expertise on the topic, and previous experience presenting and facilitating.
 (100-word each limit per presenter)

 As an Information Architect/UX Designer with Duke Web Services in the Office of Information Technology (OIT), Lauren designs websites for the Duke community.
-She collaborates with clients and her team to craft useful, usable and sustainable products aligned with business goals and end-user needs and is working with Duke Learning Innovation and OIT on a next generation digital learning environment.
+She collaborates with clients and her team to craft useful, usable and sustainable products aligned with business goals and end-user needs.
+Currently she is working with Duke Learning Innovation on a next generation digital learning environment.
 Lauren has a master’s in Instructional Technology and over 10 years of professional experience in higher ed.
-She’s spoken at national, regional and local education and technology conferences on topics ranging from student access/success to UX research and usability testing.
+She has spoken at national, regional and local education and technology conferences on topics ranging from student access/success to UX research and usability testing.

 Bryan leads the NGDLE efforts of Penn State under the banner of a technology platform called ELMS: Learning Network (ELMSLN).
 ELMSLN is in use by multiple colleges at Penn State and is spreading to other organizations looking for sustainable ways beyond the LMS.
 Bryan has been talking NGDLE and the empowerment of decentralized solutions for 6 years and has contributed millions of lines of code back to the Webcomponent, PHP and educational technology communities.
 Bryan has presented at multiple national events including Open Ed, DrupalCon (2x), Educause ELI, Campus Technology (3x), SLOAN, and Open Apereo (2x).